henrygd/beszel/readme.md

 The hub is a web application, built on top of [PocketBase](https://pocketbase.io/), that provides a dashboard to view and manage your connected systems.

 The agent runs on each system you want to monitor.
-It provides a minimal SSH server through which it communicates system information to the hub.
+It creates a minimal SSH server through which it communicates system metrics to the hub.

 ## Installation